Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `centralGridX`

+*Read-only*.
 The position of the origin horizontal grid coordinate.

 **Returns**: